What’s Up? Wellness Checkups Coming to Your School!

 Sponsored by the Nevada County Behavioral Health Department and the Nevada Joint Union High School District Student Assistance Program (SAP), What’s Up?
 Wellness Checkups emotional health teen screenings are being offered at your high school beginning in February.

 What is What’s Up?

 What’s Up?
 Wellness Checkups is based on Columbia University's Teen Screen program, now administered by Stanford University, which screens high school students for suicide risk, depression, substance abuse and other emotional health challenges.
 In such a critical time as adolescence, we hope to provide initial prevention and support to those students who need it.

 How does it work in the schools?

-In Spring 2014, parent consent packets were sent out to all 10th grade students in the district.
-In school year 2014-2015, all 9th grade students will receive a consent form in their enrollment packets.
+Parent consents are sent out to all incoming 9th grade students in the district in their enrollment packets.
 Screens are open to any other grade students upon recommendation and parent consent.
-There will be two screening staff: Shellee Ann Sepko, LMFT & Jen Rhi Winders, MSW as well as trained volunteers who assist with the program.
+There are two primary screening staff, Shellee Ann Sepko, LMFT & Jen Rhi Winders, MSW as well as trained volunteers who assist with the program.